fschaeffler/youtracker/README.md

 - nodejs needs to be installed
 - git needs to be installed

+# installation npm
+- `npm install -g youtracker`
+- adjust the settings-yt-issue-branch.json to your needs

-# installation
+# installation manually
 - checkout the repository
-- `cp settings.default.json settings.json`
+- `cp settings-yt-issue-branch.default.json settings-yt-issue-branch.json`
-- adjust the settings.json to your needs
+- adjust the settings-yt-issue-branch.json to your needs
 - `npm install`
 - add to PATH where yt-issue-branch is in